Tips before signing a contract

 - Duration: we suggest you to inform from the beginning the landlord about how long are you going to stay in Bologna.

 - Renewal and lease take over : check always that these two articles are present in the agreement.
 In case of a joint contract type it won’t be possible for only one tenant to end the contract giving the advance notice unless he finds someone that takes his place.

 - Check the presence of “restrictive clauses” i.e. conditions that could be too much onerous for the tenant (example: “in case the tenant hasn’t paid the amount of the rental within the agreed deadline, the landlord has the right to lock the door of his bedroom until the payment of it , etc.. “)

-- Return of the deposit: if it’s not provided by the contract it’s necessary to specify the modality for the return of the deposit, especially for an international student.
+- Return of the deposit: if it’s not provided by the contract it’s necessary to specify the modality for the return of the deposit.
 We remind you that according to the law n.
 392/78, art.
 11, the deposit may not exceed the amount of three-monthly rent and has the function to guarantee the landlord “not only for the payment of the rent, but also for the damages caused by a lack maintenance in the apartment”.